 Both are significantly lower than they were a year ago, at 3.75% and 3.40%, respectively.

-Mortgage Rates Are Low When the Economy is Bad
+Mortgage Rates Tend to Be Low When the Economy Is in Bad Shape

-So we know mortgage rates keep dipping lower, and while it’s good news for those who own homes, in the sense that they can borrow more for less, it’s not good news for the economy as a whole.
+So we know mortgage rates keep dipping lower, and while it’s good news for those who own homes, and those who aspire to own homes, it’s not good news for the economy as a whole.

 When interest rates are low, it’s a signal that not all is well in the economy.
 Of course, you don’t need to know where interest rates are at to recognize that these days.